 Impact of the Omitted Deductions on Taxpayers

 The removal of these exemptions has simplified the tax filing process but has also reduced tax-saving opportunities.
 Taxpayers need to explore alternative strategies to minimise their tax liabilities under the new regime.
+Using an income tax calculator is highly recommended, as it will help give you an idea of the benefits you can avail as per your income.

 Deductions on Business Income Under the New Regime**